johnathanhuutri/CTFWriteup/2022/SVATTT-2022/Convert/README.md

 ![check_stack_of_first_stage.png](images/check_stack_of_first_stage.png)

-The address highlighted with green is saved rip and the one highlighted with pink is address of main().
+The address highlighted in green is saved rip and the one highlighted in pink is address of main().
 So it will print the address of puts out and execute main again.
 Let's get the libc address and find the base address of libc:

 ```python
 p.recvline()